 These Coconut Bon Bons with Hard Caramel Shells consist of caramelized coconut candies that are fudgy on the inside and crunchy on the outside.
-They make the perfect bonbons for weddings, birthday parties, baby showers, and many other occasions – or simply to sell or give away.
+They are a TikTok viral recipe that make the perfect bonbons for weddings, birthday parties, baby showers, and many other occasions – or simply to sell or give away.

 What are bon bons or bonbons?